satyavanu/parkingslot/README.md

 ### Prerequisites

-You need git to clone the angular-seed repository.
+You need git to clone the parkingslot repository.
 You can get it from [http://git-scm.com/](http://git-scm.com/).

-We also use a number of node.js tools to initialize and test angular-seed.
+We also use a number of node.js tools to initialize and test parkingslot.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

 ### Clone parkingslot

-Clone the angular-seed repository using [git][git]:
+Clone the parkingslot repository using [git][git]:

 ```
 git clone https://github.com/satyavanu/parkingslot.git
-cd angular-seed
+cd parkingslot
 ```

 ### Install Dependencies